debops/debops/docs/ansible/roles/debops.nginx/defaults-detailed.rst

   Supporting more than one level of subdomains with DNS suffixes on the clients depends on the :man:`resolv.conf(5)` configuration, the ``ndots`` parameter.

+  If this parameter is not specified, the role will check the list in the :envvar:`nginx__hostname_domains` for possible domain suffixes and use the first one found there that matches the current server subdomain.

 ``enabled``
   Optional, boolean.
 Defaults to ``True``.
   Specifies if the configuration should be enabled by creating a symlink in